How to Choose the Correct Solder Mask for Your PCB

 When you design your printed circuit board, the solder mask should be its own layers (top and bottom) in your PCB layout and your Gerber files.
 This won’t be defined in your layer stack manager.
 Instead, it is usually defined as an additional layer by default in your CAD tools.
 You'll typically want a 2 mil border around your feature in case the solder mask isn't perfectly centered.
 You'll also have a minimum distance between pads, often 8 mils, to ensure the mask can prevent solder bridges from forming.

 If you're in the business of designing or producing PCBs, it’s important to choose PCB design software that lets you select different PCB solder mask types.
 Altium Designer® gives you access to a complete set of PCB layout and manufacturing tools, and it gives you control over every aspect of your designs.

-Want to learn more about Altium's capabilities?
-Contact an expert at Altium here.
+Want to learn more about Altium Designer's capabilities?
+Contact an expert at Altium Designer here.